-Williams says she was once a standout federal government employee with a high security clearance, as well as multiple promotions, bonuses and professional recognitions.
+Williams was once a federal government employee with a high security clearance, as well as multiple promotions and professional recognitions.

-But bottom fell out from under her, Williams says, when her department changed bosses.
+But the ground fell out from under her, Williams says, when her department changed bosses.

 “The new boss that I had was a white woman who clearly was coming into the role with bias.
 She told me instead of writing these national level security reports, I would now be demoted to organizing travel for the office,” Williams says, noting that she was the only black woman in the office.

 “I did that for three months and then she came back to me and said, ‘I think this is too complicated for you.’
 And I got demoted again to making badges for people who visited the office,” Williams said.
 “Then another three months passed and I was demoted yet a third time and that was to badge people out of the ladies’ and the men’s bathroom.”